pkro/Design-patterns-in-Java-notes/readme.md

 Motivations: make object creation easier (e.g. avoid constructor overloading hell) for objects not using a piece-wise builder pattern

 - By a separate function or functions (factory method) that are not bound by the restrictions of constructors, meaning they can have different names and parameters
-- Can exist in a separate class (Factors) - separation of concers
+- Can exist in a separate class (Factors) - separation of concerns
 - can create hierarchy of factories with Abstract Factory

 ### Factory method using static factory methods (simplest way)